 If you are looking for a slow cooker dinner that the whole family will actually eat, this is it.
 These Slow Cooker French Dip Sandwiches are one of the most popular recipes on this site and honestly one of my all time favorites to make.

 Over 80,000 people have pinned and tried this recipe.
 That number still gets me every single time.
+And once you make it, you will totally understand why.

 What Makes This French Dip So Good